OWNER & RESIDENT A-Z

 New Town of York is a member of the St Lawrence Neighbourhood Association - details of their activities can be found at the SLNA website: http://www.slna.ca

 Under the Ontario Fire Code, every Unit must be equipped with a smoke detector and a fire alarm and, in some cases, a carbon monoxide (CO) detector.
 These belong to the Corporation and it is illegal to attempt to disconnect them.
 Owners have a responsibility to ensure that the smoke and CO detectors in their Unit are working but, for the security of the building and all its residents, the Corporation arranges for their annual inspection and, if necessary, repair.
 If an in-Unit smoke detector or fire alarm requires repair or replacement due to misuse or tampering the cost of this will be charged to the Unit owner.
+Detectors that cease to work because they have reached their pre-programed "end of life" - normally 10 years - will be replaced by the Corporation.

 Under our Rules, smoking - including of e-cigarettes - is not permitted in any part of the common areas. (e.g. Lobbies, stairwells, recreation facilities, the garage and the outdoor decks.)
+Smoking in all common areas of condominium buildings is also now prohibited under the Smoke-Free Ontario Act and this can also be enforced (with fines) through that Act.

 SQUASH COURT See: RECREATION FACILITIES

 Normally when a Unit is sold the potential purchaser will require a Status Certificate.
-A status certificate is a document, prepared under Section 76 of the Ontario Condominium Act; it provides basic and essential information concerning the financial status of a unit and of the corporation.
+A status certificate is a document, prepared under Section 76 of the Ontario Condominium Act; it provides basic and essential information concerning the financial status of a unit and of the Corporation.
 Its main focus is to inform a prospective owner of the monthly maintenance fees, of any large increase that is going to come into effect, of any special assessment that is being contemplated by the board, and any arrears or lien that a particular Unit might have.

 As laid down in the Act, a Status Certificate contains the condominium corporation's declaration, by-laws and rules and contains the most recent audit report, information on the most recent Reserve Fund Study and will disclose any lawsuit involving the corporation.